Privacy: the iOS browser showdown

 Obviously Google is less affected by Chrome's changes than an average website: it will continue to track the vast majority of users via their Google accounts.

-Here are the results of surfing on Chrome:
+Here are the results of browsing on Chrome:

 No surprise then, you are not protected at all.